 Figure 2-1.
 A STIX Package

-Because a STIX Package is simply a container, there is no requirement that the construct instances it contains are related in any way.
-In addition to the set of instances, a STIX Package contains a STIX Header, which characterizes general information such as a title, description and package intent.
-This information could be used to give context to the collection of objects contained in the package, if such context exists.
+Because a STIX Package is simply a container to carry content, the fact that construct instances appear in the same package does not mean that they are related in any way.
+As a deprecated capability, the STIX Package Header may characterize general information such as title, description, and package intent.
+If these deprecated fields are used, they give context to the collection of objects contained in the package as defined in the STIX 1.1.1 specification.

 Component Data Models

-Individual component data models define objects specific to each top-level STIX component construct: Observable; Indicator; Incident; Tactics, Techniques, and Procedures (TTPs); Exploit Target; Course of Action (COA); Campaign; and Threat Actor.
+Individual component data models define objects specific to each top-level STIX component construct: Observable; Indicator; Incident; Tactics, Techniques, and Procedures (TTPs); Exploit Target; Course of Action (COA); Campaign; Threat Actor, and Report.
 These data models each provide the capability to fully express information about their targeted conceptual area.
 In the STIX framework, they are all optional and may be used separately or in concert, as appropriate, using whichever components and architectural relationships that are relevant for a given use case.

 In the subsections below, a brief description is given for each component data model as well as a reference to the data model’s individual specification document.